-It dawned on me that his system of doing laundry is the same system that most people use.
+It dawned on me that his system is the same system that most people use.
 It’s the same system which has been passed down from generation to generation.
 If it works for you, there is absolutely nothing wrong with this system.
-If it doesn’t, then this new method will be a real eye opener.
+If it doesn’t, then this new method will be a real eye-opener.

-One Friday night, Hubby decided to help me with the house chores, and started working on the weekend pile of laundry.
+On one Friday night, Hubby decided to help me with the house chores and started working on the weekend pile of dirty clothes.
 When I took over on Saturday morning, I was baffled as to why he would do laundry this way, but then quickly realized that this is the reason that most people hate doing laundry.
 I was extremely grateful for his help, but his system makes no sense to me.

 If you are frustrated and hate doing laundry, give this new method a try and let me know what you think!